-Despite their fictional nature, conspiracy theories have always been entangled with notions of evidence.
-These theoretical “conspiracies” – as opposed to actual conspiracies – have been historically driven by the circulation of fabricated evidence and forgeries.
+Despite their fictional nature, conspiracy theories have been long entangled with notions of “evidence.”
+These theoretical “conspiracies” (as opposed to actual conspiracies) were historically driven by the circulation of fabricated evidence and forgeries.
 From the anti-Semitic pseudo-world-domination-manual The Protocols of the Elders of Zion, to the disinformation campaign which elevated Area 51 to mythical status, it is increasingly evident that popular conspiracy theories are instigated more by fraudulent evidence and deliberate disinformation than by individual psychology and cognitive deficits.

 The fringe conspiracy theories of the twentieth century may be described as varying hybrids of PSYOPS, agit-prop, hoax, satire, paranoia, and at times, genuinely suspicious circumstances and evidence.
 Over the past two decades, however, pseudo-conspiracism has digitally evolved into a mainstream activity, acquiring characteristics of fanfiction, digital folklore, trolling, Live Action Role Play (LARP), and Alternate Reality Game (ARG).
 As the laborious circulation of fabricated evidence gave way to the immediacy of collective speculation, conspiracy theories became a war, not of “proof”, but of imagination.
 As a result, the conspiracy “theories” of the twenty-first century – to borrow the cutting remark of theoretical physicist Wolfgang Pauli – “aren’t even wrong.”